-Within the OLA product, diplomates will be provided two question opportunities each week.
-Question opportunities will be available for four weeks to allow maximum diplomate flexibility.
+Within OLA, diplomates are provided two question opportunities each week.
+Question opportunities are available for four weeks to allow maximum diplomate flexibility.

-After opening a question, diplomates will be allowed a limited amount of time to answer the question and will learn immediately whether they answered correctly.
-In addition, they will receive a brief explanation of the correct answer, as well as a reference.
+After opening a question, diplomates are allowed a limited amount of time to answer the question and they learn immediately whether they answered correctly.
+In addition, they receive a brief rationale for the correct answer, as well as a reference.

 OLA is designed to have minimal impact on a diplomate’s workday and requires no time away from work or travel expense.
 The potential for retesting areas of weakness provides a further opportunity for diplomates’ self-assessment of their professional growth.

-OLA will be available to all diagnostic radiology diplomates in early 2019.
-OLA for radiation oncology, medical physics, and interventional radiology diplomates will follow in 2020.
+OLA became available to all diagnostic radiology diplomates in early 2019.
+OLA for radiation oncology, medical physics, and interventional radiology diplomates followed in 2020.

-To ensure your certificates remain valid, please continue meeting requirements for Parts 1, 2, and 4 of MOC and make your yearly attestations in myABR
+To ensure their certificates remain valid, diplomates must continue meeting requirements for Parts 1, 2, and 4 of MOC.